 - Your child smears

 You can prevent your child getting to their poo by dressing them in an all in one suit, putting a ‘onesie’ on back to front or using a belt.
-If the child successfully stops smearing, they may replace this behaviour with another, so seek advice from your public health nurse (health visitor).
+If the child successfully stops smearing, they may replace this behaviour with another, so seek advice from your Health Visitor.

 - Your child is constipated

 Constipation can not only be very uncomfortable, but can also affect behaviour, sleep patterns, and eating and drinking.
-If you think your child may be constipated contact your public health nurse (health visitor) or GP for advice and help.
+If you think your child may be constipated contact your Health Visitor or GP for advice and help.

 - Your child can’t or won’t use a public toilet